denotevn/Machine-Learning-For-Production-2022-Coursera/C2 - Machine Learning Data Lifecycle in Production/week 1/Data labeling.md

 3. A cardiologist labeling MRI images is a typical example of Direct Labeling.
   + False
   > MRI labeling by a medical specialist is an example of **Human Labeling**

+## **Validating Data**
+### Detecting Data Issues
+  + Drift and skew
+    + Drift: Changes in data over time, such as data collected once a day
+    + Skew: Difference between two static versions, or different sources, such as training set and serving set